johncwelch/Get-MacInfo/README.md

 Added SIP status

 13 July Update
 	added many things, apple pay, bluetooth, post test, formatted the output a bit better, it now works correctly for Apple Silicon...so many updates.
 There's also now a CHANGELOG file.

+2 Feb.
+2025 update
+	MASSIVE update.
+Read the CHANGELOG for details